 - So please validate any information that you read on our pages OR have read in the past either here or on other websites, during your consultation with your Specialist Plastic Surgeon.

 - Plus, our Clinic Nurses are also happy to meet with you to answer your pre-consultation questions if you are contemplating which Surgeon to schedule your surgery with, or have preliminary questions you’d like answered by a Nurse, and want to meet some of our Patient Care Team.

 - Send an enquiry form to ask for a Nurse Consultation or a consultation with a Specialist Plastic Surgeon or visit our EVENTS pages to register for our next Practice Information Evening event.

 Here’s what’s important to know about the information provided on our website, brochures and other materials about Plastic Surgery and Cosmetic Procedures of the breast, body, face and nose.

-Plastic & Cosmetic procedures, whether to correct a deformity, bring more balance to a physique, harmonise the features of the face or body — or even help reduce the visible signs of ageing — can change lives.
-It can sometimes inspire more image-confidence or happiness with one’s appearance by reducing imbalances or asymmetries or sagging skin and bulges left behind after pregnancy or weight loss.
+Plastic & Cosmetic procedures, can help correct a deformity, bring more balance to a physique, harmonise the features of the face or body or even help reduce the visible signs of ageing

 - Results can be quite long-lasting, but people continue to age.
 Everything changes over time, including your surgery results.